subsquid/docs/docs/deploy-squid/pricing.md

 Subsquid Cloud offers three tiers: Free (Development) tier, Premium Pay-as-you-go and the Enterprise tier.
 For production-ready squids, one should upgrade to the Premium tier or to an individual Enterprise deal.

-- The Develpment tier includes free of charge:
+- The Develpment tier is available free of charge.
+It includes:
   -  Unmetered number of GraphQL API requests
-  -  One collocated squid (API + processor + Postgres)
+  -  One [collocated](/deploy-squid/scale/#dedicated) squid (API + processor + Postgres)
   -  10GB of database storage
-  -  500k monthly RPC requests
+  -  500k monthly RPC requests to the [RPC proxy](/deploy-squid/rpc-proxy) service (not yet available on the Development tier, ETA mid-November 2023)
   -  Community support
 - The Premium Pay-as-you-go tier enables:
   - Unmetered number of GraphQL API requests
-  - Unlimited number of pay-as-you-go dedicated squids
+  - Unlimited number of pay-as-you-go [dedicated](/deploy-squid/scale/#dedicated) squids
-  - Unlimited number of pay-as-you-go collocated squids
+  - Unlimited number of pay-as-you-go [collocated](/deploy-squid/scale/#dedicated) squids
-  - free 2M RPC requests monthly + just `$2/1M` afterwards
+  - free 2M [RPC proxy](/deploy-squid/rpc-proxy) requests monthly + just `$2/1M` afterwards
   - Direct support in a personal Telegram chat
 - The Enterprise plan includes individual SLAs and discounts.
 [Book a demo](https://calendly.com/d/yzj-48g-bf7/subsquid-demo) to get a personal quote.